suchov/master_datat/README.md

 Will require time and dedication - what do I want to do with it - the main probably - knowledge...

+I need to start using ChatGPT, create my schedule and be the best in it...
+My learning instrument!!!